starlake-ai/starlake/docs/start_quickstart.rst

 Run it
 ------

-To run the sample on a local filesystem, simply copy the content of the sample directory to your /tmp directory.
+To run the quickstart on a local filesystem, simply copy the content of the quickstart directory to your /tmp directory.
 This will create the ``/tmp/metadata`` and the ``/tmp/incoming`` folders.

 Import the datasets into the cluster using spark-submit :